 This standardized identification—as opposed to proprietary identification numbers that don’t translate outside of a company’s four walls—has other important features, Fernandez says.
 Like safety.
 In the event of a food recall, the technology can immediately isolate what was contaminated, preventing further distribution to consumers and reducing unnecessary costs.
 The system helped officials to identify the romaine lettuce crop that caused an E-coli outbreak in the U.S. early in 2018, preventing other growers from having to destroy their crops.
 Retailers, for their part, can immediately receive notifications on expiration dates and recalls, a clear boon for consumers.

 With so many moving parts, however, the global food system is by no means invulnerable.
-According to the 2018 edition of the Global Food Security Index (GFSI), published by the Economic Intelligence Unit, while the availability and affordability of the world’s food has improved since 2017, overall food quality and safety has declined.
-The report, which ranks countries in terms of their overall food security, highlights the delicacy of these intricate webs.
-Singapore, for example, was ranked No, 1 this year, despite its vulnerability to natural resource shocks and climate change.
-(See “Building Resilient Food Systems”)
+According to the 2022 edition of the Global Food Security Index (GFSI), published by Economist Impact, the world’s overall food security has declined for a third year in a row, making the food system and vulnerable populations susceptible to shocks.
+The report, which ranks countries in terms of their food availability, quality and safety, affordability, and sustainability and adaptation, highlights the delicacy of these intricate webs.

 The Aspen Institute’s Food Strategy Security Group, meanwhile, recently cited “a new norm of volatility” in food markets across the globe due to factors ranging from political instability to climate change.
 The solution to greater food security, it concluded, is “a closely coordinated effort at the highest levels of leadership in the public and private sectors.”
 A recent University of Michigan study echoed that sentiment, noting that “the current global food system is inadequate to meet the needs of the current world population without compromising future well-being” and calling for more partnerships, more cross-pollination from governments and farming disciplines and other stakeholders.